AbrahamNeme/AutomaticSkeletonMarkerRelation/README.md

 ### Demo

-The demo showcases the processing and animation of the SMPL-Model (`data/avatar-model`) based on a pre-recorded OpenARK Dataset (`data/avatar-dataset`), which includes RGB images, depth images and the joints.
-This demo is designed to illustrate the results of the pipeline without requiring real-time data from the Azure Kinect.
+The demo showcases the processing and animation of the SMPL model (`data/avatar-model`) based on a pre-recorded OpenARK dataset (`data/avatar-dataset`), which includes RGB images, depth images and the joints.
+This demo is designed to illustrate the results of the pipeline without requiring real time data from the Azure Kinect.

 ```bash
 cd build/Release